Opposition "would talk to Assad in northern Syria"

 The organization said 77 people were killed in Syria on Sunday, including 16 people who it said had been executed by Assad's forces in the eastern city of Deir al-Zor.
 Such reports are impossible to verify as Syria severely restricts access for independent media.

-The authorities have not responded directly to Alkhatib's initiative but Information Minister Amran al-Zubi on Friday repeated the government's line that the opposition was welcome to come to Damascus to discuss Syria's future in line with Assad's proposals for a national dialogue.

-Alkhatib said that even centrist opposition figures who were willing to talk with Assad, such as Abelaziz al-Khayyer, a veteran Alawite human rights campaigner, have been jailed.
+Freedom for political prisoners is an important issue for the opposition.
+Alkhatib said even centrist opposition figures who were willing to talk with Assad, such as Abelaziz al-Khayyer, a veteran Alawite human rights campaigner, have been jailed.

 "The regime deals with the demands to release the political prisoners, especially the women, in a totally inhumane way," Alkhatib said.
 "Despite two years of savage killing, the regime is still trying to buy time."